The 14 Very Best Things to Do in Kefalonia, Greece

 The loggerhead turtles are considered an endangered species, and conservation programmes are in place on the island to help them survive.

-You can find them elsewhere on the island, but Argostoli is the best place.
+You can find them elsewhere on the island, but Argostoli is the best place to find them.

 2 | Visit Argostoli

-Next up is to visit Argostoli, which is the capital of Kefalonia.
+Next up is a visit to Argostoli, the capital of Kefalonia.

-It’s a wonderful town and where we stayed during our visit to the island.
+It’s a wonderful town where we stayed during our visit to the island.

 There’s plenty on offer in Argostoli besides seeing the turtles.